kldorseyNU/sensor_emulator/README.md

 # RSN

-    Clone the repository Python >= 3.8 tested

-Dependencies: pyserial
+This serial emulator (and included data files) will behave like two of the sensors we use in EECE 5554.
+It will write data strings (either NMEA strings or VectorNav strings) to a specified serial port, thus "emulating" the sensor's output.
+The emulator will help you write drivers and test your publisher nodes without accessing the hardware.
+This way, we can be as efficient with our use of the actual sensors (GPS pucks, VectorNav units) as possible.

+The emulator has been tested with Python 3.8, written by Jagapreet Singh Nir, and updated by Kris Dorsey.

+To get the serial emulator, clone this repository with:
+$ git clone.

+The emulator has a dependency on the pyserial module (https://pypi.org/project/pyserial/), so you will need to first get that by:
-Do pip install pyserial
+$ pip install pyserial

-Run the following
+After you have cloned the repositor and gotten the pyserial module, you can run the emulator.

-    python serial_emulator.py -h
+$ python3 serial_emulator.py -h

-displays help options and gives you the options to run the script.
+will give you help options to run the script and

-    python serial_emulator.py --file file --sample_time time
+$ python serial_emulator.py --file file --sample_time time

-For IMU: the sample_time is modifiable by writing to the "registry" using -V and including the appropriate VectorNav string
+where file is the datafile you want to write to the serial port, and time is the sampling time at which you want to write (in Hz).
+For example, if I wanted to write the file GPS_Chicago.txt, my command would be

+$ python serial_emulator.py --file GPS_Chicago.txt --sample_time 1

+The emulator will write the pseduo device address /dev/pts/N to the terminal.
+You can use this pseudo-address to test your driver or see output on minicom with
+    minicom -D /dev/pts/N

+where N is the actual number that is printed to the terminal.

+%%%%%Information only for VectorNav!%%%%%

+The IMU also has a modifiable sampling time that you can use to test out your command for writing a change in sampling time to the sensor's registry.
+For example:

+$ python serial_emulator.py --file GPS_Chicago.txt -V appropriate-VectorNav-string

 file imu-data.txt

-For GPS: sample_time is 1 (1 hz) by default

-file GPS_Chicago.txt or gps-data-in-building.txt or gps-data.txt

-file is a .txt file which you want to send through a pseudo device, sample_time is a positive number from (0,inf).
-Example Output:

-The Pseduo device address: /dev/pts/9

-In another terminal, run

-    minicom -D /dev/pts/ <slave_id>